 - Cocoa powder – Chocked full of antioxidants to help increase circulation.
 My fingers are always cold; luckily for me, cocoa helps boost circulation in my fingers and warm them up.

 Around my house, breakfast boredom isn’t usually the issue; it’s breakfast insanity.
-There’s the three kids to get off the school and the toddler to keep occupied.
+There are the three kids to get off the school and the toddler to keep occupied.
 So I let the kids get their own breakfast when I write out the menu.
 (Even the 5 yr old can pour his own glass of milk when the jug isn’t totally full.)

 1 glass of milk